Mai Shiranui: In other games

 Mai is featured as a playable character in the console shooter games KOF Sky Stage and Neo Geo Heroes: Ultimate Shooting, the quiz game Quiz King of Fighters, and the SNK vs. Capcom spin-off crossover card battle series SNK vs. Capcom: Card Fighters.
 In a 2017 MMORPG The King of Fighters: World by Ledo Interactive, Mai is featured in person as a non-player and tutorial character, but the players will be able to use her Shiranui style for their own characters.
 Mai also appears in the 1998 visual novel game The King of Fighters: Kyo, and later in several titles of SNK's Days of Memories dating sim series.

 She's featured, usually as a playable character, in various non-fighting King of Fighters-related mobile games either developed or licensed by SNK, including KOF Gals Mahjong, KOF: Battle de Paradise, Mini King of Fighters, The Rhythm of Fighters, and The King of Fighters M, The King of Fighters '97 OL, The King of Fighters: Destiny, The King of Fighters '98: Ultimate Match Online action RPG The King of Fighters All Star, and augmented reality game The King of Fighters Orochi Go.
 Not-strictly Fatal Fury or King of Fighters mobile games that also feature Mai include SNK Dream Battle, SNK Beach Volley Gal's Attack, SNK Gal's Open: Cutey Shot, SNK Gals Island Dokidoki Puzzle Shock! and its sequel, Neo Geo Tennis Coliseum, You Are the Hero!, Dai Shingeki RPG!
-Sister Quest, Samurai Shodown Slash, Metal Slug Defense, and Beast Busters featuring KOF.
+Sister Quest, Samurai Shodown Slash, Metal Slug Defense, Beast Busters featuring KOF, and King of Fighters AFK.

-Mai has also been featured as a character in collaboration events with other games, including 300 Heroes, Ultimate Heroes, Dazzle Dance, Dungeon Fighter Online, Fantasy Fighter, Honor of Kings, Brave Frontier, Game of Dice, Samurai Kingdom, Clash of Kings, Crash Fever, Crusaders Quest, GangRoad JOKER, Grand Summoners, Everybody's Marble, Rival Arena VS, Saishu Senkan: With Lovely Girls, Tower of Saviors, Valkyrie Connect, Venus Eleven Vivid!, World Cross Saga, Yamato Chronicle, The Fellowship of The Dragon, Puzzle & Dragons, Dungeon Hunter Champions, Tokyo Prison, Ninja Must Die, and Doomsday: Last Survivors.
+Mai has also been featured as a character in collaboration events with other games, including 300 Heroes, Ultimate Heroes, Dazzle Dance, Dungeon Fighter Online, Fantasy Fighter, Honor of Kings, Brave Frontier, Game of Dice, Samurai Kingdom, Clash of Kings, Crash Fever, Crusaders Quest, GangRoad JOKER, Grand Summoners, Everybody's Marble, Rival Arena VS, Saishu Senkan: With Lovely Girls, Tower of Saviors, Valkyrie Connect, Venus Eleven Vivid!, World Cross Saga, Yamato Chronicle, The Fellowship of The Dragon, Puzzle & Dragons, Dungeon Hunter Champions, Tokyo Prison, Ninja Must Die, Doomsday: Last Survivors, and Prison Only.
 She additionally appears in Bandai Namco's crossover tactical RPG Queen's Gate: Spiral Chaos, as well as a gamebook for the Queen's Blade ecchi series.

-Mai's image was additionally licensed as a roulette character for pachislot machines.
-In 2003, SNK sued machine manufacturer Aruze for copyright infringement after Mai's likeness was used without permission for their pachinko game Iregui.
-Mai is prominently featured in the Universal Fighting System collectible card game.
+Mai's image has also been licensed for pachislot machines; In 2003, SNK sued machine manufacturer Aruze for copyright infringement after her likeness was used without permission for their pachinko game Iregui.